remcoroyen/vx-s3dis/README.md

-# vx-s3dis
+# VX-S3DIS

-Guidelines on how to download the VX-S3DIS dataset
+ More information on how to download the VX-S3DIS dataset will be shared here soon.